pedro-richetti/treatment-learning/README.md

 ## Installation
 1. Create a new virtual environment in your local computer, called "logConverter" (the project folder).
-2. Clone or Download this repository to your local computer and copy the files to project's folder.
+2. Clone or Download this repository to your local computer and copy all files to project's folder.
-3. Activate the project, by running the script activate.bat located in "Scripts" folder.
+3. Activate the project by running activate.bat script, located in "Scripts" folder.
 4. Load dependency modules by running the command in shell: "pip install -r requirements.txt".
 5. Place a copy of tar3.exe in repository's root folder.
 TAR3 can be downloaded from [Hu's website].(http://www.ece.ubc.ca/~yingh/academic/dispatchTAR3.zip).
-After decompressing the zip file, you will find tar3.exe is in the bin folder.
+After decompressing the zip file, you will find tar3.exe in the bin folder.

 ## Configuration